tmwlaughs/Basic-CRUD-Laravel-5.4/README.md

 # Basic-CRUD-Laravel-5.4
-Basic CRUD using laravel 5.4
+Basic CRUD using laravel 5.4 styled with bootstrap
-Unstyled cause I still don't understand CSS or Bootstrap
 To use this just clone this repo then run:

 `composer install`